 Top kid friendly activities in Pelion by season

-Built in the 20th century, the reconstructed train travelling from Volos to Melies is an absolute must activity for visitors of Pelion.
-The ride covers a distance of 28km and stops at all the important villages as well as historical and nature spots of the wider area.
-The train will also guide you through the major technical achievements of the time (bridges, tunnels etc.) but most importantly it will take you through incredible natural landscape which is truly stunning during autumn when everything is blanketed with fallen leaves.
-All you have to do is enjoy the journey as curl up in your cosy seat and look out the window at a world of incredible intense colour!
+Built in the 20th century, the reconstructed train travelling from Volos to Melies is an absolute must-do activity for visitors of Pelion.
+The ride covers a distance of 28 km and stops at all the important villages as well as historical spots of the wider area.
+The train will also guide you through the major technical achievements of the time (bridges, tunnels etc.) but most importantly, it will take you through an incredible natural landscape which is truly stunning during autumn.
+All you have to do is enjoy the journey as you curl up in your cosy seat and look out the window into a world of incredible intense colour!

 Watch the video:

-Top Selection with a twist: Make the most of your train ride by spending a day sightseeing in Melies.
-There is plenty of time between train departure times to try out the traditional taverns of the village, walk around its cobblestone paths to nearby villages, or even visit the church of Taxiarhes and the Museum of Folk Art.
+Make the most of your train ride by spending a day sightseeing in Melies.
+There is plenty of time between train departure times.
+Try out the traditional taverns of the village, walk around its cobblestone paths to nearby villages, or even visit the church of Taxiarhes and the Museum of Folk Art.
 Who said that a fun holiday can not be educational?

 Kids will love